 - A couple of smart outfits for evenings ashore, but it’s very casual down here.
 Also, something smartish is good to wear if we have to clear customs

 - Sunglasses.
 Polarized shades make reef and shallows-spotting a lot easier…important if you are assigned to the bow to look for boat-eating rocks.

-- Books, Kindle, laptop etc. We have 120V with US-style electrical outlets aboard for charging.
+- Books, Kindle, laptop etc. We have 120V with US-style electrical outlets aboard for charging, or USB outlets.
 We have Mac chargers aplenty.
 But note, we are not often within reach of Wi-Fi, and cell reception is minimal/expensive, so warn your friends, family and co-workers that you are going off-grid.
-We can use the sat phone for really urgent calls incoming or outgoing (+881632586838)
+We can use the sat phone for really urgent calls incoming or outgoing

 - Make sure you bring any necessary medications, lotions, potions, eyeglasses etc

 - Passport and necessary visas if we are going foreign